 This is a blog, sort of.
-Though I'm not planning on writing in it very ofen, I felt it important to keep a place for the occasional thought or two.
-All technical posts will still go up on the Quick Left blog and other stuff goes here.
+Though I'm not planning on writing in it very ofen, I felt it important to keep a place for the occasional thought or two, but some other stuff goes here.

 To get started, here are some short biographies of people that I admire.
 These are included from Wikipedia without a citation.

 William Thomson, 1st Baron Kelvin OM, GCVO, PC, PRS, PRSE, (26 June 1824 – 17 December 1907) was an Irish-born British mathematical physicist and engineer.
 He did important work in the mathematical analysis of electricity and formulation of the first and second laws of thermodynamics, and did much to unify the emerging discipline of physics in its modern form.